dev-protocol/util-contracts/README.md

-# template-repos-ts-sol
+# @devprtcl/util-contracts

-Template repository for using TypeScript and Solidity
+this is Solidity utils contracts

 # Usage